 LOW WATER LEVEL

-We will be carrying an inReach device with me during the entire photographic tour for everybody’s safety.
+We will be carrying two inReach devices during the entire photographic tour for everybody’s safety.
 The inReach is a handy satellite operated device which has virtually 100% coverage capabilities regardless of where we are located in the wilderness.
-This ensures that I can dispatch a SOS signal for an emergency evacuation.
-The dispatch is free, but all the costs related to the rescue will be your responsibility and that is why a comprehensive insurance is imperative and mandatory.
+This ensures that we can dispatch a SOS signal for an emergency evacuation.
+The dispatch is free, but any costs related to the rescue will be your responsibility and is why comprehensive insurance is imperative and mandatory.

 Any trips I organize or organize with another photographer are private and non-business.
 I am a physician by trade and I take people along with me on my trips because I enjoy the company and the opportunity to help people get to know and photograph the Southwest.
 I do not make a business out of it.
 My goal is to have a pleasant, safe trip with artistic value photography as a result.
 We share expenses, gear, ideas, and experiences.
 We will not be going anyplace on public lands that are not generally open to the public.
 No photographs you take on public lands may be used to promote the sale or use of a product or service.
 We will not do any "commercial filming" as defined in the Code of Federal Regulations.
 We will respect nature, leave only footprints where we are allowed to leave footprints, and take only our images, memories, and friendships home with us.